luapower/mysql/mysql_client.md

   * `user`: user name.
   * `password`: password (optional).
   * `db`: the database to set as current database (optional).
-  * `collation`: the collation used for the connection (`charset` is implied by this).
+  * `charset`: the character set used for the connection (required, see below).
-   * use `'server'` to get the server's collation and charset for the connection.
+  * `collation`: the collation used for the connection (required, see below).
-  * `charset`: the character set used for the connection.
+   * if only `charset` is given, the default collation for the charset is set automatically.
-   * if `collation` not set, the default collation for the charset is selected.
+   * if `collation` is given, `charset` is set automatically and must not be supplied.
   * `max_packet_size`: the upper limit for the reply packets sent from the server (defaults to 16 MB).
   * `ssl`: if `true`, then uses SSL to connect to MySQL (defaults to `false`).
   If the server does not have SSL support (or just disabled), the error string